A strong protagonist is the foundation of any story. Here's how to write one that sizzles.

 But we watch that movie because her actions are always so compelling.
 Like any good trainwreck, it’s impossible to look away.

-Lastly, let’s shift focus to television for a little villain protagonist arc.
+Lastly, let’s shift focus to television for another villain arc.

 We’re, of course, talking about Breaking Bad.

-He’s an active protagonist personality, filled with angst at the turns his life has taken.
+He’s an active personality, filled with angst at the turns his life has taken.

-This is a masterful look at how you can take a viewer on a villain protagonist journey without them even knowing it.
+This is a masterful look at how you can take a viewer on a villain's journey without them even knowing it.

 So what did we learn?